SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

   the nRF52840 is held in reset and the radio is disabled.
 - If the battery voltage rises **above 3.8 V**, it starts everything again: the nRF52840 is released first, and the radio is enabled 3 seconds later.
-- Between 3.4 V and 3.8 V, nothing changes — this gap prevents the system from switching on and off repeatedly around a single threshold.
+- Between 3.4 V and 3.8 V, nothing changes, this gap prevents the system from switching on and off repeatedly around a single threshold.

 Short voltage dips or spikes are ignored: a change is only acted upon if it lasts